yuhuang-lab/yuhuang-lab.github.io/_pages/about.md

 News
 ======
+* **2020-12-12**<br>
+📃 Our paper “Screen2Vec: Semantic Embedding of GUI Screens and GUI Components” has been accepted to [CHI 2021](https://chi2021.acm.org/)!
+Stay tuned for the preprint and the open-sourced codebase.
 * **2020-08-28**<br>
 🏆 Our paper “[Multi-Modal Repairs of Conversational Breakdowns in Task-Oriented Dialogs](files/Li_Sovite_Error_Handling_UIST2020.pdf)” won the Best Paper Award at [UIST 2020](https://uist.acm.org/uist2020/)!
 * **2020-07-21**<br>